A Cascadia Primer: An Introduction to Cascadia

 bioregion defined by the watersheds of the Columbia and Fraser river valleys that stretches from Northern California to south east Alaska and as far east as the Yellowstone Caldera and continental divide.
 It encompasses most of the states and province of British Columbia, Washington, Oregon and Idaho, and parts of southeast Alaska, Northern California and Western Montana.

-inclusive social movement to empower every individual and community to be active around issues they care, and find solidarity and support.
+inclusive social, economic, cultural and political movement to empower every individual and community to be active around issues they care, and find solidarity and support.

 positive vision for a bioregion that is resilient, vibrant and autonomous, that protects the things we find special